Free Printable: Low Carb & Keto Food List

 Stovetop instructions:

-Simmer for a few minutes, until thickened.
+Simmer for 3-5 minutes over medium heat, until thickened.

 Microwave instructions: